isomerpages/pa-chingay/index.md

   - infobar:
       title: Chingay Parade 2023
       subtitle: Chingay 2023
-      description: We are back at F1 Pit presenting an entirely different experience of arts, culture, and heritage set in a musical format.
+      description: "We are back at F1 Pit!
+Indulge in the colourful and vibrant parade in front of a street-style container art backdrop. "
       button: Find out more
       url: /tickets/
   - infopic: